EOSIO/eosio-swift-vault/README.md

 }
 ```

+Biometric requirements can set as part of the key, itself, or enforced as a separate software check.
 The `requireBio` flag will require biometric identification to sign with this key, even if the key does not require it.
 However, setting the `requireBio` to `false` will **not** disable biometric identification if required by the key.

 ## Key Management